SzymonPobiega/docs.particular.net/nservicebus/transports/comparison.md

 ##### strengths

-* _Windows built-in_:;
+* Windows feature (requires enabling) ;
-* NSB built-in and default;
+* NServiceBus built-in and default;
 * DTC support;
 * distributed by nature no Single Point of Failure in the system;
 * Store & forward support

 ##### weaknesses

-* DTC in heterogeneous network and/or with high latency;
+* DTC setup is hard in heterogeneous network and/or with high latency;
-* Cannot be deployed in the cloud;
+* cannot be deployed in the cloud;
-* no scale out support built-in needs the distributor;
+* no scale-out via competing consumers -- needs the [distributor](../load-balancing-with-the-distributor.md) to manage a pool of worksers;
-* elevated account to install and create queue(s);
+* requires elevated priviledge account to install and create queue(s);
-* does not work with Active Directory integration enabled
+* does not work with MSMQ Active Directory integration feature enabled

 ##### IT/Ops Management tools